mghazalde/trillo-Automation/README.md

 # trillo-Automation
-Trillo API and UI test automation
+Trillo API and UI test automation.
 # Prerequisites
-- JDK 17
+- JDK 17.
-- MAVEN 3.8.4 +
+- MAVEN 3.8.4 +.
-- Chrome/Edge/IE/Firefox/Safari browsers
+- Chrome/Edge/IE/Firefox/Safari browsers.
-- Existing user on Trillo
+- valid user on Trillo.
+- Valid key and token.
 # How To Use
 1. Clone/Download the repository.
 2. Go to the cloned project folder location.